What Are the Pros and Cons of Prosthetic Testicles?

 Prosthetic testicle implants of one kind or another have been available for the better part of a century.
-Surgical testicle removal or the loss of one or both testicles occurs for any number of reasons, most commonly due to risks associated with testicular cancer.
+Surgical testicle removal (orchiectomy) or the loss of one or both testicles occurs for any number of reasons, most commonly due to risks associated with testicular cancer.
 Accidental injury is another common reason.
-Less frequently, but still common enough to be noted, people assigned male at birth are occasionally born without one or both testes.
+Less frequently, but still common enough to be noted, males are occasionally born without one or both testes.

 Prosthetics don't replace the functionality or biological purpose of natural testes, but they do provide a comparable look, feel and aesthetic experience, which can be beneficial in terms of the mental aspects of recovering from what might be a difficult experience.